rizinorg/book/src/first_steps/windows_compilation.md

     Note: Change `Debug` to `Release` in the command below depending on the version desired.

-    `msbuild build\radare2.sln /p:Configuration=Debug /m`
+    `msbuild build\rizin.sln /p:Configuration=Debug /m`

     The `/m[axcpucount]` switch creates one MSBuild worker process per logical processor on your machine.
 You can specify a numeric value (e.g. `/m:2`) to limit the number of worker processes if needed.
 (This should not be confused with the Visual C++ Compiler switch `/MP`.)

     If you get an error with the 32-bit install that says something along the lines of `error MSB4126: The specified solution configuration "Debug|x86" is invalid.` Get around this by adding the following argument to the command: `/p:Platform=Win32`

 6. Install into your destination folder: `meson install -C build --no-rebuild`
-7. Check your Radare2 version: `dest\bin\radare2.exe -v`
+7. Check your Rizin version: `dest\bin\rizin.exe -v`

-#### Check That Radare2 Runs From All Locations
+#### Check That Rizin Runs From All Locations
-1. In the file explorer go to the folder Radare2 was just installed in.
+1. In the file explorer go to the folder Rizin was just installed in.
 2. From this folder go to `dest` > `bin` and keep this window open.
 3. Go to System Properties: In the Windows search bar enter `sysdm.cpl`.
 4. Go to `Advanced > Environment Variables`.
 5. Click on the PATH variable and then click edit (if it exists within both the user and system variables, look at the user version).
 6. Ensure the file path displayed in the window left open is listed within the PATH variable.
 If it is not add it and click `ok`.
 7. Log out of your Windows session.
 8. Open up a new Windows Command Prompt: type `cmd` in the search bar.
-Ensure that the current path is not in the Radare2 folder.
+Ensure that the current path is not in the Rizin folder.
-9. Check Radare2 version from Command Prompt Window: `radare2 -v`
+9. Check Rizin version from Command Prompt Window: `rizin -v`